MS Iona: Design

 Iona has 17 different eateries, including eight restaurants designated as 'select dining', and 12 different bars.
 She also has 16 whirlpools and 4 swimming pools, one of which is housed under SkyDome, an entertainment venue topped by a 105-ton, 340-pane, 970-square-metre glass dome with a retractable stage for shows.
 The ship's centre also includes a three-deck atrium flanked by triple-deck glass panels projecting outwards.

-Iona has 18 total decks, a length of 344.5 m, and a beam of 42 m.
+Iona has 19 total decks, a length of 344.5 m, and a beam of 42 m.
 Maximum power is rated at 61.7 MW.
 Total propulsion power is rated at 37 MW.
 Together, the power system gives the vessel a service speed of 17 kn.
-Iona will have a passenger capacity of 5,206 guests and 1,762 crew.
+Iona has a passenger capacity of 5,206 guests and 1,762 crew.
 Powered by liquefied natural gas (LNG), Iona is designed to not emit sulphur dioxide emissions and soot particles.